 Deandra Grant, JD, GC, MS, is author of The Texas DWI Manual, certified in the science and testing of DWI enforcement, and respected by her peers as being a leader in her field.
 She earned the distinction of being named an ACS-CHAL Forensic Lawyer-Scientist and serves on the faculty at Axion Labs where she can be seen proudly wearing her pink lab coat.

-Missouri-approved for up to 18.0 Missouri MCLE, including 3.0 Ethics with 1.5 Elimination of Bias, Kansas-approved for 16.0 CLE hours, including 3.0 hours of Ethics & Professionalism, qualified for DUIDLA Members CLE requirements, and approved for the CLE requirement for NCDD membership.
+Missouri-approved for up to 18.0 Missouri MCLE, including 3.0 Ethics with 1.5 Elimination of Bias, Kansas-approved for up to 16.0 CLE hours, including 3.0 hours of Ethics & Professionalism, qualified for DUIDLA Members CLE requirements, and approved for the CLE requirement for NCDD membership.
 This two-day in-person conference is truly geared to offer something for everyone.

 At some point during his or her career, nearly every lawyer in Missouri will be asked to handle a DWI case.
 Believe it or not, excluding municipal charges, the State of Missouri filed over 16,500 DWI charges in FY2020 alone, even amid the pandemic.** The crime of DWI is unique in that charges can range from a municipal ordinance violation with a maximum punishment of 3 months in jail, all the way to a Class A Felony with a maximum punishment of 30 years, or life imprisonment.
 In addition to criminal charges, the driver's license will suffer civil administrative penalties depending upon whether their blood alcohol content was above the legal limit or they refused chemical testing.
 DWI convictions lead to additional driver license suspensions, revocations, and/or denials ranging from 90 day suspensions to life-time denials.
 Citizens arrested for DWI also face collateral consequences too numerous to name.
 Needless to say, DWI law is a nuanced, multi-faceted practice carrying devastating consequences which must be mastered by the practitioner.